**This article is continuously updated with the latest developments.

 Austria’s COVID-19 tracing app known as “Stop-Corona” was again endorsed by the government on Tuesday (2 June).

 However, during a press conference, Health Minister Rudolf Anschober (Greens) said “discussions about mandatory use are off the table,” but nevertheless emphasised the app’s importance for opening up the country further.

 Since the start of the crisis, the Austrian government has advocated for the development of an app to help track the spread of the virus.
 The app, ‘Stopp-Corona,’ was launched by the Austrian Red Cross on 25 March, but has had to contend with data privacy concerns and questions of whether it will remain voluntary.

-The first such controversy came in early April when a senior conservative politician of the governing ÖVP set off these concerning a few weeks ago when he floated the idea of making it mandatory.
-In response, Chancellor Kurz (ÖVP) was forced to deny the statement and promise it would remain voluntary.
+The first such controversy came in early April when a senior conservative politician of the governing ÖVP floated the idea of making it mandatory.
+In response, Chancellor Kurz (ÖVP) was forced to deny the statement and promise the app would remain voluntary.

-Hours later, the Ministry of Health denied that such an idea had ever been discussed, and emphasised that using the app will remain voluntary.
+Hours later, the country’s health ministry denied that such an idea had ever been discussed, and emphasised that using the app will remain voluntary.

 More reporting on Austria’s coronavirus tracking app: